 The Hartt School

-- Music History Minor
+Minor in Music History

 The performance practice emphasis combines the student's interest in performing with the study of treatises, earlier performance techniques, ornamentation, and related issues.
-Learn more about the or bachelor’s or master’s emphasis in performance practice.

 Admission and Audition Requirements

 Bachelor of Music